uhvogala/kacanopen/doc/Installation.md

 ## Drivers

-KaCanOpen provides several CAN drivers (currently only for Linux).
+KaCanOpen provides several CAN drivers:

-- socket (default)
+- socket (default on Linux)

 	For use with [SocketCAN](https://en.wikipedia.org/wiki/SocketCAN), formerly known as LLCF.
 It's a CAN networking stack being part of the Linux kernel.
 It's probably the most popular CAN driver infrastructure and there are many devices supporting SocketCAN.